Sean Elliott: College career

-After graduating from high school in 1985, Elliott remained in Tucson to play college basketball at the University of Arizona.
-Under the tutelage of Lute Olson, Elliott was named Pac-10 Freshman of the Year.
+Elliott was named Pac-10 Freshman of the Year.
 He was selected as a consensus all-American during his junior and senior years, and led the Wildcats to the Final Four in his junior year (1988).
 Elliott broke Lew Alcindor's (Kareem Abdul-Jabbar) all time Pac-10 career scoring record.
 After an exceptional senior season, Elliott won the Wooden Award.
 He is still the University of Arizona's all-time leading scorer.

 Elliott played for the US national team in the 1986 FIBA World Championship, winning the gold medal.

 NBA career

 San Antonio Spurs (1989–1993)

 Elliott was drafted by the San Antonio Spurs as the third pick in the first round of the 1989 NBA draft.
 Elliot started in 69 of 81 games for the season and averaged 10 points a game.
 The Spurs made the playoffs where they swept the Denver Nuggets in the first round before falling to the eventual Western Conference Champion Portland Trail Blazers in 7 games.

 In the following season, Elliott was moved to the permanent starting line-up and increased his scoring to 15.9 points a game.
 The Spurs won 55 games but lost in the first round of the playoffs to the Golden State Warriors in four games.
 Elliott averaged 16.3 points per game during the 1991–92 season but San Antonio were swept in the first round by the Phoenix Suns.

 During the 1992–93 season, Elliott averaged 17.2 points per game, including a career-high 41 points against the Dallas Mavericks on December 18, 1992.
 He was named to play in the 1993 NBA All-Star Game alongside teammate David Robinson.
 In the playoffs, San Antonio defeated Portland 3 games to 1, before facing the number one seeded Suns in the conference semifinal.
 After losing the first two games in Phoenix, the Spurs responded with consecutive games at home, as Elliott scored 17 points in game 3 and 19 points in game 4.
 The Suns managed to wrap up the series in the next two games.
 Elliot averaged 15.8 points per game in the playoffs.